abuanwar072/E-commerce-App-UI-Flutter/README.md

 - flutter_svg: [link](https://pub.dev/packages/flutter_svg)

-On our E-commerce app UI has two pages one for the product page which has a horizontal list of categories then a list of our products.
-Then on the details page, it shows the price and short description of the product with the Buy Now button.
-The best part of our E-commerce app is, each product has its own color which looks great.
+Catch a glimpse of our modern Flutter E-commerce app template, up for grabs for free on Github!
+Designed for an intuitive shopping experience, this Flutter shop app template neatly organizes products under a horizontal scroll of categories.
+As you dive deeper into a product, the details page unveils its price, a brief description, and an eye-catching 'Buy Now' button set against the product's unique color theme.
+It's not just about selling; it's about presenting each product in its best light.

-### E-commerce App Final UI
+### Flutter Shop App template final preview

 ![intro](intro.gif)